 4. Take advantage of hotel room amenities.

 You may think you can’t make many meals in your standard hotel room, but you can!
-Luckily, almost all rooms now include mini-fridges, but if yours does not, use the laundry bag hanging in the closet to store extra ice for the cooler.
+Luckily, almost all rooms now include mini-fridge.
 In-room coffee makers can double as hot water heaters for oatmeal, hot chocolate, instant lunches and noodles, and tea.
+You can use your microwave to reheat leftovers.
 While it’s nice to have a condo or house with a kitchen, it’s not crucial for eating healthy meals on vacation.

-6. Issue everyone a reusable water bottle, and a selection of fun drink mixes.
+6. Issue everyone a reusable water bottle, and a selection of drink mixes.

 Water bottles, soda, and juice can really add up when on the go, so we give each of our kids their own stainless steel water bottle, and refill it with sugar-free single serving drink mixes they don’t enjoy at home.
 This makes water fun, so they don’t ask for expensive drinks when at rest stops or during layovers.